bowman2001/perplexdoc/content/doc/intro/layout/index.md

 Should you stumble upon bad English, typos or wrong phrases, please excuse me.
 I’m not a native speaker and corrections are welcome.
 You may submit a pull request immediately.

-[^1]: The concept for the baseline has been inspired by [Plumber][plumber].
-Despite precise calculations is the vertical alignment sometimes a little of, noticeably on screens with a lower pixel density—usually desktop screens.
+[^1]: The concept for a baseline grid has been inspired by [Plumber][plumber].
+The vertical alignment is sometimes a few pixels of --- despite precise calculations.
+This may be noticeable on screens with a lower pixel density—usually desktop screens.
 All browser engines seem to face an inevitable trade-off between the quality of the font rendering and the precision of the line height.

+[^2]: The known term _fluid typography_ is falling a bit short, because the whole layout adapts to the width of the browser-window (Also see [this posting]({{< relref "accessibility-of-fluid-typography" >}})).

 [plumber]: https://jamonserrano.github.io/plumber-sass/
 [plex]: https://ibm.com/plex